luapower/luapower-all/mmap.md

 		* if write access is given, the file is extended.
 			* if the disk is full, the mapping fails with `'disk_full'` error.
 * `offset`: offset in the file (optional, defaults to 0).
-	* if given, the offset must be >= 0 or an error is raised.
+	* if given, must be >= 0 or an error is raised.
-	* the offset must be aligned to a page boundary or an error is raised.
+	* must be aligned to a page boundary or an error is raised.
+	* ignored when mapping the pagefile.
-* `name`: name of the memory map: using the same name in two processes gives access to the same memory.
+* `name`: name of the memory map (optional): using the same name in two different processes (or in the same process) gives access to the same memory.
 * `addr`: address to use (optional; an error is raised if zero).

 Returns an object (a table) with the fields:

 	* `map.addr` - a `void*` pointer to the mapped memory
 	* `map.size` - the actual size of the memory block
-* `map.fileno` - the OS file handle
-* `map.close_file` - a read-only flag which if true, the file will be closed on `map:free()`.

 If the mapping fails, returns `nil,errmsg,errcode` where `errcode` can be: